prio-data/views_pipeline/documentation/guide_to_issues_on_github.md

     * Ensure labels are applied consistently.

 4. **Assigning Issues**
-    * Assign issues to the appropriate team members based on expertise.
+    * Assign issues to **at least two** appropriate team members based on expertise.
+If the task is increasingly significant, additional members may be added.
     * Use the Assignees feature in GitHub.

 ### Addressing an Issue